ryannortham/digio-task/README.md

 - Concurrency/containerization is out of scope.
 - Log streaming/pagination is out of scope.
 - CI/CD is out of scope.
-- Mocking log file IO for unit testing is out of scope.

 ## Goals